Final check

 General terms and conditions for grant application submission

-I have read and am familiar with the information relevant to this application as published on the Department of Local Government, Sport and Cultural Industries website.
+- I have read and am familiar with the information relevant to this application as published on the department's website.

 - I acknowledge that this application will not be accepted if it is late, does not include all the required support material, or is subject to outstanding acquittals.

-- I am aware of my rights and responsibilities with regard to copyright and intellectual property as it relates to this activity and confirm that all parties with a potential claim to copyright and intellectual ownership arising from this activity have
+- I am aware of my rights and responsibilities with regard to copyright and intellectual property as it relates to this project and confirm that all parties with a potential claim to copyright and intellectual ownership arising from this project have

 been consulted and provided their agreement where required.